mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [levels]: https://blog.jle.im/entry/levels-of-type-safety-haskell-lists.html

 But this is not that kind of blog post.
-This series is about what happens when you say "screw it, let's go full fancy"?
-Let's ignore the advice of the great Kirk Lazarus.
-Let's go full fancy.
-Let's write code that is so inscrutable, so much of a pain and torture to write, yet so _undeniably useful_ that you can't help but try to throw it in every single thing you write and will feel a gnawing emptiness in your soul until you do.
+This is the kind of blog post where we celebrate terrifying type-safety, facetious fanciness, masochistic meta-analysis.
+This series is about what happens when we dare to go full fancy.
+Let's write code that is so inscrutable, so much of a pain and torture to write, yet so _undeniably useful_ that you can't help but try to throw it into every single thing you write and will feel a gnawing emptiness in your soul until you do.

-Here's one example: let's write a type-safe method to specify your program as a series of states, with triggered transitions between them.
+As our example, let's write a type-safe method to specify your program as a series of states, with triggered transitions between them.
 A Type-Safe state machine graph using a type-safe lambda calculus.
 We want to specify this in a way that we can write once and it will